Where To Go In Croatia In 2019: 19 Places That Never Ever Make The Big Lists

 Rakalj has an interesting history and is known for its links to traditional pottery and fishing.

 Some of the must-visit sites include the 18th-century Baroque church, the ruins of the old castle, the Church of St Agnes which dates back as far as 1495.
 There are also many walking trails so you can explore the area on foot or perhaps you can visit one of the secluded beaches, where you can chill out in total peace and quiet.
+If you’re looking into where to go in Croatia for beaches, definitely take a closer look at Rakalj!

 In essence, you can find history, scenery, and plenty of outdoor activities in Rakalj, all without the huge numbers of tourists you find in other neighboring Istrian towns.